msprev/pandocinject/README.rst

 document.

-If the input document contains a metadata variable ``star``, which contains a list of uuids or slugs, any items with those identifiers will be starred if injected.
+If the input document contains a metadata variable ``star``, which contains a list of uuids or slugs or IDs, any items with those identifiers will be starred if injected.

 .. code:: yaml